TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Bootstrapping/Index.rst

 -  all configuration items from extensions are loaded

--  the database connections is established
+-  the database connection is established

 9. Dispatch
 """""""""""